NanoExplorer/stellarium/BUILDING.md

   export PATH=/opt/homebrew/opt/qt@5/bin:$PATH
   ```

-You may using the distribution from the Qt Company to install the [latest stable version](https://www.qt.io/download-qt-installer)
+You may use the distribution from the Qt Company to install the [latest stable version](https://www.qt.io/download-qt-installer)
 of Qt.
-In this case adding Qt to your PATH environment variable will to adding to your `~/.bash_profile` (Bash) or `~/.zprofile` (Zsh)
-file the following line (for example we installed Qt 5.12.12):
+In this case add Qt to your PATH environment variable by adding the following line to your `~/.bash_profile` (Bash) or `~/.zprofile` (Zsh) (for example we installed Qt 5.12.12):
 ```
 export PATH=~/Qt/5.12/clang_64/bin:$PATH
 ```
+If you go this route, make sure to include the following components during the installation process:

+- Svg
+- XmlPatterns
+- SerialPort (required for telescope control and GPS, see CMake parameters)
+- DBus
+- QMl
+- Multimedia
+- MultimediaWidgets
+- Positioning (Required for GPS)
+- OpenGL
+- Test

 #### MacOS without QtWebEngine